IgniteUI/help-topics/topics/02_Controls/igCombo/04_Configuring/02_igCombo_Configure_Remote_Filtering.md

 2. Configure the data source

     Set the dataSource option to the URL of the OData service.
-In the case of the Ignite UI OData service, JSONP is used to avoid cross-domain restrictions of the browser.
+In the case of the %%ProductName%% OData service, JSONP is used to avoid cross-domain restrictions of the browser.
 This is format is requested by passing a callback parameter in the OData request URI.

     **In HTML:**